-You may have read some headlines in the Sun or the Mail, etc., which report “‘Women infected with herpes while they are pregnant are twice as likely to have a child with autism.”
-This headline is prompted by a study looking at whether maternal infections during pregnancy are associated with the risk of neurological developmental disorders such as autism spectrum disorders (ASDs).
+You may have read some headlines in the Sun or the Mail, etc. They report “‘Women infected with herpes while they are pregnant are twice as likely to have a child with autism.”
+This headline comes from a study looking at whether maternal infections during pregnancy are associated with the risk of neurological developmental disorders such as autism spectrum disorders (ASDs).

 However, these scare stories refer to one small area of the findings.
 In fact, the report was not able to confirm the association between maternal infections and autism in children.
 The suggestion that herpes simplex infection is a risk factor for autism was based on just 14 women, so it not reliable.